jzanetti/June_NZ/doc/Data.rst

    :class: longtable
    :widths: 1 1 1

-The information would include the hospital address (latitude and longitude), number of beds and number of ICU beds.
-Also some meta data around it, such as the the minimum age working in this sector, and how many hospitals that an indiviual could visit.
+The information above include the hospital address (latitude and longitude), number of beds and number of ICU beds.
+Also some affiliated data for hospital, such as the the minimum age working in this sector, and the number of hospitals that an indiviual agent could visit.

 3.4 School